VictorManoelRG/WS3D---ATV4-LIDA/README.md

 user$ ./ws3d.sh
 ```

-You might need first to have docker installed in your machine, as the ws3d.sh bash script uses docker to call the ws3d application
+You might need to first have Docker installed on your machine, as the ws3d.sh bash script uses Docker to call the ws3d application
-Then, in a different terminal, ou can do:
+Then, in a different terminal, you can do:

 ```bash
 user$ ./gradlew run